mveillon/lisser/README.md

 Additional plots and aggregations can be added to the `config_overwrite.yml` file.
 If a key in the `config_overwrite.yml` file is also present in `base_config.yml`, the value from `config_overwrite.yml` will be used.

-This is mostly useful for developers (like the one writing this!), as `config_overwrite.yml` is not tracked by git so developers can use the code without pushing any personal information that might be in their config files.
-Other users are also free to use the functionality for organization or what have you.
+This is useful because if there are ever changes to the code and you want to download them, if you've changed anything in `base_config.yml` directly, there will be conflicts and it may be hard to resolve them.

 ## Globals